As an Amazon Associate, BE Family Travel earns from qualifying purchases. Learn More

 Be prepared, in the event you have to spend the night in the car with your family, with these winter road trip outfits and supplies.
 Above all, you never know when winter weather may cause delays.
 Therefore, it is important to be prepared so you can keep your family safe should the unexpected occur.

-Here are the important items to include in your winter road trip packing list.
+Here are the important items to include in your winter road trip packing list (see also, ‘What to Pack on an RV Trip‘).

 Sleeping Bags and Blankets